snapshot-labs/snapshot/README.md

 ```
 yarn run lint
 ```
 Linting is a process that checks your code for common mistakes and coding standards.
-This command ensures your code is clean, consistent, and free of errors,
+This command ensures your code is clean, consistent, and free of errors.

 ### Development Guide